xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/lesson.md

 We can plot the aggregates that MueLu generated:
 ![Aggregates::](muelu-noDrop.png)
-(If you want to reproduce this, have a look at the parameter "aggregation: export visualization data".)
+(If you want to reproduce this, have a look at the parameter `aggregation: export visualization data`.)

 We observe that just as the mesh, the aggregates get stretched in the $$x$$-dimension.
 This leads to poor convergence, since the interactions in the $$y$$-direction are stronger and are more important to be preserved on the coarse grid.